How-to-Learn-to-Code/rclass_tidyverse/mouse_project/project.md

 ![](project_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-## Using group\_by, summarise, and tidyr::spread(), rank all genes by their fold-change in response to drug overall.
+## Using group\_by, summarise, and tidyr::spread(), rank all proteins by their fold-change in response to drug overall.

 ### Q: What are the top 5 proteins that increase following drug treatment?